 Shay Olivarria

 Shay’s other work is in financial education advocacy.
 Her company, Bigger Than Your Block, has worked with individuals across the country in schools, conferences and business settings since 2007.
-She has written two books on personal finance, one of which is an Amazon.com best seller.
+She has written three books on personal finance, one of which is an Amazon.com bestseller.
 Encouraging youth and adults to learn more about personal finance and use their agency to improve their lives is a passion.

 Shay earned a B.A. in anthropology from California State University Dominguez Hills with a minor in business management.
 Her desire was to merge anthropology with management principles.
 As a candidate for her M.A. in anthropology from the University of North Texas, she traveled to the Dominican Republic to study international micro loan programs.
-Shay has traveled to ten countries on four continents and looks forward to continue engaging with the world.
+Shay has traveled to more than twenty countries on five continents and looks forward to continue engaging with the world.

 Shaylene King